RootFitProject/rootfit/README.md

 # ROOTFIT

 ROOT-FIT is descriptive model of fitted growth functions to root system architecture dynamics.
-ROOT-FIT was developed by Magdalena Julkowska and Christa Testerink.
+ROOT-FIT was developed by Magdalena blablabla and Christa Testerink.
 The R version was made by Guillaume Lobet and Magdalena Julkowska.

 ## Running ROOT-FIT